kleptomaniiac/kleptomaniiac/README.md

-- 👋 Hi, I’m @kleptomaniiac
+- 👋 Hello, I'm al
-- 👀 I’m interested in ... chemistry
+- 👀 I’m interested in chemistry
-- 🌱 I’m currently learning ... c++
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🏠 I'm currently existing in hell

 <!---
 kleptomaniiac/kleptomaniiac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.